More than 150 rescued from burning ferry off Spain

 MADRID Emergency services rescued 156 people on Tuesday from a burning ferry crossing the Mediterranean from the island of Mallorca to the Spanish port of Valencia, the ferry operator and government officials said.

-The Sorrento ferry, belonging to the Italian company Atlantica di Navigazione although operated by Trasmediterranea-Acciona, sent out distress signals, Spain's Ministry of Public Works said in a statement.
+The Sorrento ferry, belonging to the Italian company Atlantica di Navigazione although operated by Trasmediterranea-Acciona (ANA.MC), sent out distress signals, Spain's Ministry of Public Works said in a statement.

 "The Sorrento carried 156 people on board between passengers and crew.
 All have been rescued," operator Acciona said in a statement, adding it did not know the cause of the fire or the state of the boat.